Azure/azure-powershell/src/IotHub/IotHub/help/Az.IotHub.md

 Updates the properties of an IotHub.

 ### [Set-AzIotHubDevice](Set-AzIotHubDevice.md)
-Updates an IoT Hub device.
+Update an IoT Hub device.

 ### [Set-AzIotHubMessageEnrichment](Set-AzIotHubMessageEnrichment.md)
 Update a message enrichment in your IoT hub.